 Planting Trees in the 1800’s

 I can only imagine how tedious a process this must have been.
 Thinking about it now I can just picture these kids working with all their might to climb up the steep riverbank.
 No easy task, for sure, with heavy buckets full of water in tow.
-I’m sure they got used to it after awhile, but initially it must have been quite comical as they slipped several times on their way down and back up the slope as water and dirt eventually turn to mud.
+I’m sure they got used to it after awhile, but initially, it must have been quite comical as they slipped several times on their way down and back up the slope as water and dirt eventually turn to mud.
 Yes, I’m sure our great grandmother and her siblings were covered in mud once this chore was completed, that is if they are anything like most children.

 Planting Trees Today

-Time has brought some much appreciated improvements.
+Time has brought some much-appreciated improvements.
 But we still value the importance of our children being a part of the process.
 They may not have to take the long trek down the riverbank to fetch the water.
 But they do enjoy packing the dirt around the base of the trees.
 They also love riding on the water trailer.
 Their job is to lower the hose to the base of the tree for the watering process.
-Occasionally when we walk around the orchard you might just see them wrapping their arms around a tree truck.
+Occasionally when we walk around the orchard you might just see them wrapping their arms around a tree trunk.
 It’s a way to express their love and excitement for the fruits of their labor.

 The process of planting trees and maintenance of them has certainly progressed over the years.
 We can attest to the fact that there is still a feeling of peace or civilization while planting these beautiful pecan trees.